metehus/web-highlighter/README.md

 English | [简体中文](https://github.com/alienzhou/web-highlighter/blob/master/README.zh_CN.md)

+> *Note*
+> This is a fork of [web-highlighter](https://github.com/alienzhou/web-highlighter) which fixes two problems, allowing to sue it on iframes and on chrome
+>

 ## Background

 It's from an idea: highlight texts on the website and save the highlighted areas just like what you do in PDF.